redhat-developer/kam/docs/journey/day2/README.md

 ## Create a new Environment

-To generate resources for a new Environment, you simiply run this command.
+To generate resources for a new Environment, you simply run this command:

 ```shell
 $ kam environment add \